Code-Institute-Submissions/IFDMSP-A/README.md

 From my git-hub, copy the clone link found by clicking on the button below

 Currently my application is hosted on GitHub Pages .
-However the software files can be hosted on a production server
+However the software files can be hosted on a production server of your choice.

 Production Hosting
 The file structure of the project is in a standard tree flow format.